MicrosoftDocs/entra-docs/docs/identity/monitoring-health/how-to-view-applied-conditional-access-policies.md

 ### Permissions

-If you use a client app or the Microsoft Graph PowerShell module to pull sign-in logs from Microsoft Graph, your app needs permissions to receive the `appliedConditionalAccessPolicy` resource from Microsoft Graph.
+If you use a client app or the Microsoft Graph PowerShell module to pull logs from Microsoft Graph, your app needs permissions to receive the `appliedConditionalAccessPolicy` resource from Microsoft Graph.
 As a best practice, assign `Policy.Read.ConditionalAccess` because it's the least privileged permission.

-The following permissions allow a client app to access the activity logs and any applied Conditional Access policies in sign-in logs through Microsoft Graph:
+The following permissions allow a client app to access the activity logs and any applied Conditional Access policies in the logs through Microsoft Graph:

 - `Policy.Read.ConditionalAccess`
 - `Policy.ReadWrite.ConditionalAccess`